Updated on by Hayley Brown

 There is an element of transparency within a SaaS application marketplace due to integration service providers being listed side by side with competitors.
 For instance product offers, pricing, and reviews, are all accessible within the marketplace environment.
 This can help the customer make an informed decision and compare products and/or services easily.
 If you rank high above your competitors within your category this is beneficial to you.

 - Additional revenue stream

 So how did we go about finding the right marketplaces for us?
-Firstly we went through our Connector Library, where we have over 350 integrations, and filtered out online marketplaces we already featured on.
+Firstly, we went through our Connector Library where we have over 400 API Connectors and filtered out online marketplaces we already featured on.
 Then listed our desirable marketplaces, those which only needed a short profile.
 Others will need a developer to help with the integration and API, and so on.
-This helped us divide up and choose which marketplaces would be a good fit for Cyclr, and demonstrate us as an integration provider.
+As a result, this helped us divide up and choose which marketplaces would be a good fit for Cyclr, and demonstrate us as an integration provider.

-We’ve listed some of the multi-vendor SaaS marketplaces we’ve joined as well as some other top SaaS marketplaces that are well worth considering to join.
+We’ve listed some of the multi-vendor SaaS marketplaces we’ve joined.
+As well as some other top SaaS marketplaces that are well worth considering.

 Salesforce is probably the most widely known SaaS or CRM.
 They have a vast marketplace or app exchange with various searchable product categories.
 You also have the ability to offer your solution on their partner programme marketplace, resulting in being listed in their app exchange.

 Typeform, a leading provider of interactive forms, also has a marketplace.
 They make it easy to add your SaaS application through their product partner initiative.
 All you need is a Typeform integration.